rust-lang/book/second-edition/src/ch15-01-box.md

 }
 ```

+<span class="caption">Listing 15-3: Using the `List` enum to store the list `1,
+2, 3`</span>

 The first `Cons` value holds `1` and another `List` value.
 This `List`
 value is another `Cons` value that holds `2` and another `List` value.
 This
 is one more `Cons` value that holds `3` and a `List` value, which is finally
 `Nil`, the non-recursive variant that signals the end of the list.

-If we try to compile the above code, we get the error shown in Listing 15-3:
+If we try to compile the above code, we get the error shown in Listing 15-4:

 ```text
 error[E0072]: recursive type `List` has infinite size